 Covid pushed us to “hybridize” our offerings, and we greatly enriched our online content- enabling anyone, anywhere, to conduct a TLR program.

-What began as an on-site program in rural Maine with four kids, has grown into a coast-to-coast network of programs that reach over 6,000 kids.
+What began as an on-site program in rural Maine with four kids, has grown to reach over 4500 kids.
 We feel like we’ve found some effective ways to give kids who need it the most a running start, and we’re in it for the long run.